 - How could the display be further improved for Roman numerals?

 I hope you enjoyed this logic puzzle.
 Yet, it didn't contain any logic gates, but who knows how the Romans built it 😉.
-Let me know if you like to see more puzzle like this.
+Let me know if you like to see more puzzles like this.

-If you have any questions, missed information, or simply want to provide feedback, feel free to comment below. 😄
+If you have any questions, missed information, or want to provide feedback, feel free to comment below. 😄